Steganography

+The word steganography comes from Greek steganographia, which combines the words steganós (στεγανός), meaning "covered or concealed", and -graphia (γραφή) meaning "writing".
+The first recorded use of the term was in 1499 by Johannes Trithemius in his Steganographia, a treatise on cryptography and steganography, disguised as a book on magic.

 The advantage of steganography over cryptography alone is that the intended secret message does not attract attention to itself as an object of scrutiny.
 Plainly visible encrypted messages, no matter how unbreakable they are, arouse interest and may in themselves be incriminating in countries in which encryption is illegal.

-Whereas cryptography is the practice of protecting the contents of a message alone, steganography is concerned with concealing the fact that a secret message is being sent and its contents.
+Whereas cryptography is the practice of protecting the contents of a message alone, steganography is concerned with concealing both the fact that a secret message is being sent and its contents.

 Steganography includes the concealment of information within computer files.
-In digital steganography, electronic communications may include steganographic coding inside of a transport layer, such as a document file, image file, program, or protocol.
+In digital steganography, electronic communications may include steganographic coding inside a transport layer, such as a document file, image file, program, or protocol.
 Media files are ideal for steganographic transmission because of their large size.
 For example, a sender might start with an innocuous image file and adjust the color of every hundredth pixel to correspond to a letter in the alphabet.
-The change is so subtle that someone who is not specifically looking for it is unlikely to notice the change.
+The change is so subtle that someone who is not looking for it is unlikely to notice the change.